-- In February 2014, then Dutch Foreign Minister Timmermans visited Canberra and Melbourne.
-In Canberra, Mr Timmermans met with Foreign Minister Bishop and together they signed the Declaration of Intent establishing a Strategic Dialogue between Australia and the Netherlands.
+- In February 2014, then Dutch Foreign Minister Timmermans visited Australia and signed the Declaration of Intent with Foreign Minister Bishop, establishing a Strategic Dialogue between Australia and the Netherlands.

-In February 2011, the Dutch Government repatriated to Australia over 1000 artifacts that were recovered from Dutch East India Company ships that sank off the Western Australian coast in the 17th and 18th centuries.
-The artifacts were returned under the Agreement between Australia and the Netherlands Concerning Old Dutch Shipwrecks (ANCODS).
-A Mutual Declaration was signed on 15 September 2010 which acknowledged that Australia would hold the ANCODS Collection but that the Netherlands could borrow it for exhibitions.
+In February 2011, the Dutch Government repatriated to Australia over 1000 artefacts that were recovered from Dutch East India Company ships that sank off the Western Australian coast in the 17th and 18th centuries.
+The artefacts were returned under the Agreement between Australia and the Netherlands Concerning Old Dutch Shipwrecks (ANCODS).
+A Mutual Declaration was signed in 2010, to acknowledge that Australia would hold the ANCODS Collection but that the Netherlands could borrow it for exhibitions.
 The Collection is on display at the Western Australian Museum in Fremantle.

 Bilateral economic and trade relationship

 The Netherlands is a significant investment and trading partner for Australia.
-It is Australia’s third largest export market within the EU after the UK and Germany.
+It is Australia’s second largest export market within the EU after the UK.
 It is home to a number of financial institutions and other companies that operate in Australia, including ING Group, Fortis, Rabobank, AEGON, Shell, Unilever, Delta Lloyd, Philips, and Akzo Nobel.
-In 2013, the Netherlands was Australia’s fourth largest source of foreign direct investment ($29.37 billion) after the US, UK and Japan.
-The Netherlands was the eleventh highest destination for Australian foreign direct investment abroad ($7.02 billion).
+In 2014, the Netherlands was Australia’s fourth largest source of foreign direct investment ($38.4 billion) after the US, UK and Japan.

-In 2013-14, the Netherlands was Australia’s 19th largest merchandise trading partner with total exports and imports of $4.08 billion.
-In the same period, the value of Australia’s merchandise exports to the Netherlands was almost $2.2 billion.
-Significant Australian exports to the Netherlands in 2013-14 included coal, medical instruments, zinc ores and alcoholic beverages.
-Significant imports from the Netherlands included medicaments (including veterinary), pharmaceutical products, coffee, and mechanical handling equipment and parts.
+In 2014-15, the Netherlands was also a significant trading partner.
+Total merchandise trade was worth $4.4 billion and the value of Australia’s merchandise exports to the Netherlands was almost $2.4 billion.
+Significant Australian exports to the Netherlands in 2014-15 included coal, other ores and concentrates, medical instruments and oil seeds and oleaginous fruits.
+Significant imports from the Netherlands included medicaments (including veterinary), mechanical handling equipment and parts and coffee.

-Australian services exports to the Netherlands in 2013-14 totaled $481 million, mostly personal travel (excl education) and financial services.
-Services imports from the Netherlands totaled
+Australian services exports to the Netherlands in 2014-15 totaled $463 million (mostly personal travel (excl. education) and professional, technical and other business services).
+Services imports from the Netherlands totaled $1.0 billion.